Food Scraps Pickup Program FAQ

 Why collect food scraps in food scrap bags instead of separate carts?

-The Food Scraps Pickup Program uses special bags, called “food scrap bags”.
+The Food Scraps Pickup Program provides residents with program-specific bags called “food scrap bags.”
 With this system, food scrap bags and bags of trash all go in the same trash cart, trash chute or dumpster.

 Food scrap bags are a more efficient and cost-effective method of collecting food scraps from Ramsey and Washington County residents’ homes because: